Achievable logoAchievable logo

 When an options contract is traded or expires, the reported gain or loss is almost always short-term.
 Standard contracts maintain a maximum expiration of 9 months.
 A security held for a year or less is considered short-term and is subject to higher tax rates.

 However, Long Term Equity Anticipation Securities (LEAPS) contracts maintain expirations of up to 39 months.
-If an investor buys a LEAPS option, holds it for over a year, closes the position or allows it to expire, a long-term gain or loss is realized.
+If an investor buys a LEAPS option, holds it for over a year, then closes the position or allows it to expire, a long-term gain or loss is realized.

 Key points